danielrcollins1/OED-Expanded/x-campaigns.md

 You will repeat the process until you have a filled out encounter chart (typically 6 entries to start).
 You may wish to pick creatures along a theme, allowing that first determination to set the tone for the region.
 You may also want to reserve one entry for pitfalls, man-traps, or other tricks/phenomena.

-Number Appearing and % in Lair
+#### Number Appearing and % in Lair
 When stocking a wilderness, use the number appearing and guidelines in volume 2 or in OED Monster Database.
 The numbers of creatures in the wilds are not constrained by the limits of dungeon corridors.
 The “% in lair” statistic is rolled when the encounter comes up.
 This will indicate that the party has encountered the lair of such creatures (camp, hut, cave, etc.)  Note on the map for future development.

-Adjustment and Final Touches
+### Adjustment and Final Touches
 As with designing a dungeon, you should feel free to ignore, reroll, or just change anything along the way that does not fit, or to make room for a better idea.
 Want a forest near your dungeon?
 Just add it.
 Want your Stronghold ruled by an Elf Lord, Orc Bandit King, Vampire Queen, etc?.
 The sky is the limit.

-Hex Paper:  If you don’t have hex paper you can use squares/graph paper.
+**Hex Paper**:  If you don’t have hex paper you can use squares/graph paper.
 Assume a 5mi square with a 7 mile diagonal, “averaging out” to 6 miles; allowing you to use these procedures (give or take).
-Wilderness Key
-Name of Region
-Summary

-Hex Key
-Settlement Name/Summary
-Size, Resources
-Stronghold Name/Summary
-Ruler, Guardian, Guards
-Dungeon Name/Summary
-Theme, Level, Source (Book/Page)

-Encounter Tables
-Area Name
-Area Name
-Area Name
-d6
-Encounter
-d6
-Encounter
-d6
-Encounter
-1
-Creature, # App, HD, %lair
-1
-Creature, # App, HD, %lair
-1
-Creature, # App, HD, %lair
-2

-2

-2

-3

-3

-3

-4

-4

-4

-5

-5

-5

-6

-6

-6

-Notes
-Anything else of note about the area or its politics

 Wilderness Exploration
 Trips to explore or travel through the wilderness can be abstracted using the below procedures.